 The same marketing people we talked about earlier well, they come up with names that invoke trust or that make you think the product is German, Swedish or something like that so you are drawn to think that it’s a quality product at a bargain price.
 It isn’t.

-Same old story, if it seems to good to be true, it almost certainly will be.
+The same old story, if it seems to good to be true, it almost certainly will be.

-These people want you to think that you are buying some bit of glorious engineering excellence from a long standing brand or manufacturer at a knock down price, that’s the game here.
-When really what you're getting is a cut price Chinese junker a lot of the time.
+These people want you to think that you are buying some bit of glorious engineering excellence from a long-standing brand or manufacturer at a knockdown price, that’s the game here.
+When really what you're getting is a cut-price Chinese junker a lot of the time.

 This is a very deliberate tactic, make no mistake about it, it's designed to perhaps not trick you but to lull you into a false sense of security maybe.